npotts/go-toys/README.md

-# go-patterns
+# go-toys
-Bare and Simple Golang Design Patterns

-This is a small collection of Golang patterns I keep running into during my normal job.
-Most of these make sense more with hardware, and may have bugs.
-Your milage may vary.
+This is a set of patterns and (mostly) useless toys I have thrown together for experiments, and patterns I seem to run into.
+YMMV - they are not bug free nor well tested.